Skip to content

 Measuring the share of voice in paid advertising has a straightforward formula: SOV = your advertising volume/competing advertising volume*100%

-You can do it with most PPC tools.
+You can do it with most PPC tools like your Google Ads account.

 4. PR share of voice estimation